jeroenwzelf/AIR/README.md

 # AIR - Artificial Intelligence Radio
 A C++ project that composes music, performs it via MIDI, converts it to .wav and hosts continuous newly generated music.
+It uses Discord integration to get votes for a neural network that help AIR generate better music.

 ## Running AIR
 * Download the repository
+* install the apt aplay package
+* If you are planning on running with discord integration:
+  * make the file $HOME/airadio/broadcastbotkey.txt
+  * make the file $HOME/airadio/pollingbotkey.txt
+  * install the apt python3 package
 * make and run *'./AIR'* in a terminal.
 See the man page for any program options and other info